djplaner/blog/docs/2017/03/09/communication-and-professional-learning-for-teaching-at-universities/index.md

 ---
+categories:
+- eei
+date: 2017-03-09 09:59:20+10:00
+next:
+  text: How we are rethinking L&T grants, awards and professional learning
+  url: /blog2/2017/03/09/how-we-are-rethinking-lt-grants-awards-and-professional-learning/
+previous:
+  text: Thinking about (more) reproducible research and learning analytics
+  url: /blog2/2017/03/08/thinking-about-more-reproducible-research-and-learning-analytics/
 title: Communication and professional learning for teaching at Universities
-date: 2017-03-09 09:59:20+10:00
-categories: ['eei']
 type: post
 template: blog-post.html
 comments: